sasa1977/exactor/README.md

     # alternatively, from pid:
     actor = Actor.actor(pid)

-    # operations can be called directly on act
+    # operations can be called directly on actor which is a tuple module
     actor.inc(1)

     # cast returns the actor on which it operates, so you can chain calls